wintercms/wn-pages-plugin/docs/documentation.md

         </div>
     {/repeater}

-For more details on syntax fields, see the [Parser section](https://octobercms.com/docs/services/parser#dynamic-syntax-parser) of the October documentation.
+For more details on syntax fields, see the [Parser section](https://wintercms.com/docs/services/parser#dynamic-syntax-parser) of the Winter CMS documentation.

 ##### Custom menu item form fields